Semiannual Plant Sales

 September 18 Private Sale for Friends of the Garden

-The South Carolina Botanical Garden Spring Plant Sales will be held on Friday, April 10 from 2-6 pm (open to Friends of the Garden, memberships available at gate), and Saturdays, April 11 and May 2, from 9 am -1 pm (public sales).
+The South Carolina Botanical Garden Fall Plant Sales will be held on Friday, September 18 from 2-6 pm (open to Friends of the Garden, memberships available at gate), and Saturday, September 19, from 9 am -1 pm (public sales).
 All sales will be held in the nursery section of the SCBG located at 154 Lacecap Loop.

 Garden volunteers and staff are hard at work preparing for the sales.
 A large selection and variety of plant material will be available including: summer annuals, organically-grown vegetables and herbs, bog plants, perennials, shrubs, grasses, trees, fruits, berries, and ferns.
 Many native plants will be available.
 A majority of the plant material offered for sale is produced in our nursery, and many selections are propagated from our SCBG plant collection.